Electricity

 Local customs

 Travellers to Guinea-Bissau will find a generally open, relaxed society, which values friendliness and camaraderie.
 Social conduct and dress codes will be familiar to Western travellers, although among the Muslim section of the population (thought to be about 40 percent), more conservative values are upheld.
-Travellers should not photograph military buildings; when in doubt always ask permission to take photos.
+Travellers should not photograph military buildings; when in doubt they should always ask permission to take photos.

 Doing business